-That’s the question everyone wants to know on Diabetic South Africans: what do we know about COVID-19 and diabetes?
+What do we know about COVID-19 and diabetes in South Africa?
+That’s the question everyone wants to know on Diabetic South Africans.
 There’s not enough data in South Africa to report on diabetic stats from our own country, but we do know that it’s one of the top co-morbidities for COVID-19.
 And we can look at what has happened with COVID-19 and diabetes in other countries for guidance.

 COVID-19 and diabetes in South Africa

 This is the latest data from the Western Cape.
 What this doesn’t tell us, of course, is whether these people had Type 1 or Type 2 diabetes, whether their blood sugar was in good control, whether they were overweight or obese, or had other underlying health conditions.

 There is only one COVID-19, but it affects people differently.
 Some people get it and are asymptomatic (no symptoms at all).
 Some feel like they have bad flu.
 Some have bone chills, vomiting, coughing and extreme fatigue (tiredness).
 Some need to go to hospital so that they can be put on a ventilator.

 And some die.

 What makes you more likely to get the serious version of COVID-19?

 - Age (over 55 years old)

 - Poorly controlled Type 2 diabetes or hypertension (high blood pressure)